As fires die down, Chileans return to ravaged Valparaiso

 The crises are big and early tests for President Michelle Bachelet, just a month into her term, which she had expected to be defined by ambitious reform plans.

-Her center-left government announced on Monday it has asked neighboring Argentina to lend back-up fire fighting capacity as Chile's resources were focused on Valparaiso.
+Her centre-left government announced on Monday it has asked neighbouring Argentina to lend back-up fire fighting capacity as Chile's resources were focused on Valparaiso.

 "We will make all necessary resources available to tackle this catastrophe," spokesman Alvaro Elizalde said.
 "The situation is frankly devastating."